subs0/integrated-tests/src/browser/README.md

 ### UI-first or UI-last?

-As you may deduce - if you've gotten this far - is there's a heavy data-oriented/biased approach taken by `spule`.
+As you may deduce - if you've gotten this far - is there's a heavy data-oriented/biased approach taken by `@-0/browser`.
 In fact, we argue that the UI should be informed by the data, not the other way around.